0/SpanishAcquisition/docs/_sources/user/gui/config/device_config.txt

    2. Implementation configuration.

       * The manufacturer and model must be selected.
-      * Mock: When selected, a software mock implementation is used instead of connecting to a real device.
+      * When "Mock" is selected, a :ref:`software mock implementation <general_concepts_mock_devices>` is used instead of connecting to a real device.

    3. Connection control.